 Well, not entirely that way.

-But but but what I was gonna say here is that now we're gonna see.
+But what I was going to say here is that now we're going to see, okay, we've got this big victory here of $38 billion.

-Now we're gonna start talking serious money with the debt ceiling.
+Now we're going to start talking serious money with the debt ceiling.

 Well, a lot of people are upset here because we had a lot of leverage here to force what we wanted before we got to this deal.

-We could have shut down the government, set a real message going into this debt limit argument.
+We could have shut down the government, sent a real message going into this debt limit argument.

 That's why this debt ceiling is going to be so important, even more so now because of the way the continuing resolution ended up.

-And that the debt ceiling is it's a fate accomplished.
+And that the debt ceiling is a fait accompli.

 They've already worked that deal out.